EMILY MEADOWS, Ph.D.

 I help international schools craft and implement culturally-sensitive LGBTQ+ inclusion policy and practice so that educators are confident and competent supporting all students in their care.

 I have developed inclusion standards, referenda, and trainings for professional organizations such as the New England Association of Schools and Colleges (NEASC), the National Association of School Psychologists (NASP), The Fulbright Commission, the Association for International Educators and Leaders of Color (AIELOC), and the American Psychological Association (APA).

 My consulting services provide school leadership, faculty, parents, and other stakeholders with the information and skills necessary to create more equitable schools for all children, including LGBTQ+ students.
 I work with an emphasis on policy and interventions that are effective, research-based, and sensitive to the local cultural context.
-My approach is non-judgemental, and I specialize in supporting educators who are new to concepts of gender and sexual diversity.
+My approach is non-judgemental, and I specialize in socially-conservative contexts and supporting educators who are new to concepts of gender and sexual diversity.

-Trained.
 Experienced.
 International.
+Trustworthy.

 I grew up attending international schools, and have worked in this field since 2003.
 I am American by nationality, but feel at home in the international community.

 My research and consulting focus is on inclusive school policy and practice for LGBTQ+ students.
 In addition to a PhD, I hold a Master of Education degree in International Counseling, a Master of Health Science degree in Sexual Health, a Graduate Certificate in College Counseling, and a Graduate Certificate in LGBT Health Policy & Practice.

 I have worked worldwide as an educator and counselor, holding positions at The American School of Paris, The American School of Kuwait, and Hong Kong International School, and I currently work as a teaching assistant for the George Washington University Graduate Program in LGBT Health Policy & Practice.

 LGBTQ+ CONSULTING SERVICES